Preventive healthcare programmes

 The Self-Government of the Wielkopolska Region eagerly participates in national social campaigns, carried out with the participation of the State Agency for Solving Alcohol-Related Problems and the National Office for Preventing Drug Abuse, and, at the same time, undertakes actions at regional level.
 It should be pointed out that the Regional Self-Government closely cooperates with local self-government units in implementing municipal programmes related to preventing and solving alcohol-related problems and preventing drug abuse.
 Supporting supralocal and regional programmes for preventing and solving alcohol-related problems, including domestic violence, and preventing drug abuse, is among the priority actions of both Regional Programmes.
 It is equally important to cooperate with NGOs that perform a range of public tasks related to solving addiction problems, providing support to children and youth who are at the beginning of their "adventure" with drugs, and to adults who are already dealing with the problem of addiction or abuse of psychoactive substances.
 In accordance with the Act on Social Employment, targeted grants are available for the initial equipment of new Social Integration Centres in the region.
 Moreover, the Self-Government cooperates with its Independent Public Healthcare Centres that carry out addiction-related tasks, with the Regional Centre for Alcohol Dependance and Co-Dependance Therapy in Poznań in the domain of healthcare facilities' treatment of patients addicted to alcohol, and with the Regional Centre for Preventing Addiction for Children and Youth in Rogoźno, a budget entity of the Self-Government of the Wielkopolska Region.

-In the field of psychiatric care and addiction treatment, the largest facility is the Regional Hospital for the Mentally Ill "Dziekanka" in Gniezno, with 818 beds.
-Apart from psychiatric care, it provides the treatment of addictions, neurological and geriatric treatment, as well as rehabilitation.
+In the field of psychiatric care and addiction treatment, the largest facility is the Regional Hospital for the Mentally Ill "Dziekanka" in Gniezno, with 855 beds, which, apart from psychiatric care, provides addictions treatment, neurological and geriatric treatment, as well as rehabilitation.
 Furthermore, there are the Regional Neuropsychiatry Hospital in Kościan and the Regional Psychiatric Care Centre in Sokołówka.
 The Addiction Treatment Centre in Charcice plays an important part in providing services of addiction treatment (including alcohol and drug abuse) and withdrawal syndrome treatment.